skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 Here we've defined a query variable called `postCount` with the type of `Int`.
 We also marked it as required by using `!` at the end.

 > We had to make `postCount` query variable required.
-That's because `count` argument for `getRecentPosts` is a required argument.
+That's because `count` argument for `recentPosts` is a required argument.

 ### How To Provide Query Variables